Mak812/TravelWebsite/README.md

 Navigation: A fixed navigation bar with links to all the sections/pages.
 Technologies Used

-HTML5: Markup for the content structure.
+HTML: Markup for the content structure.
-CSS3: Styling and layout design, including animations and responsive design.
+CSS: Styling and layout design, including animations and responsive design.
 Remixicon: Icon library for social links and buttons.
 JavaScript (optional): Adds interactivity, such as menu toggles.